Back to blog

 Data: [paste table].

-Flag any insight that requires more data to confirm.
+Flag any insight that needs more data to confirm.

 47. Keyword cannibalization audit